DUI in St. Petersburg, FL

 Additional Resources

-Level I DUI School in St. Petersburg, FL – Visit the website of the Suncoast Safety Council to find information on the Level I DUI program including how to register online.
+DUI School in St. Petersburg, FL – Visit the website of the Suncoast Safety Council to find information on the DUI program including how to register online for Level I, II, or III.
 To register for the Pinellas County DUI program, you must live, work, or attend school in Pinellas County.
 The Level I Drug and Alcohol Education Course consists of twelve (12) hours of classroom instruction and a drug and alcohol evaluation.
 The fees of $296.50 include the mandated State Assessment Fee, a Florida lifetime driving record, and the Driver Risk Inventory questionnaire.